PluribusDigital/open-fda/README.md

 # Approach

-**RxExplore** is primarily based on openFDA data - which has *great data*, with meaningful *connections* between data elements.
+**RxExplore** is primarily based on openFDA data - which has *great data*.
 However, *connections were not apparent or easily accessible*.
 This prototype is about exposing those connections in two big ways:

 1. **Combining** information about any given drug into a comprehensive detail page, including data from openFDA and other government sources.

 2.	**Exploring** connections through a tree visualization.

+_See the [prototype's About page](http://www.rxexplore.com/#/about) for more._

 ## Process